amolenaar/scenic-external-sampler/README.md

 poetry run pytest
 ```

-All tests succeed, except for one `xfail`.
+All tests succeed, except for one.